NuVanDibe/scriptserve/README.md

 ## Known Issues

 - If two filenames are the same except for the extensions, it breaks.
-However, a workaround is to simply change the extension to filename2.ext.
+However, a workaround is to simply change the filename to filename2.ext.

 ## Contributing